How to Avoid IRMAA 2023

 So what does the Medicare IRMAA cost in 2021?
 First off, an individual will spend $2022 and a couple $4044 just on the base tier of Medicare.
 This is usually deducted from your social security check.
 One dollar above the base, and you spend an additional $1720.80 a year per couple.
 At the highest tier, a couple will pay an extra $10,404 for the same services.

 2023 IRMAA Brackets

 IRMAA, again, is a cliff penalty.
-One dollar over the limit and you pay the penalty all year.
+One dollar over the limit, and you pay the penalty all year.
 The tax return from two years ago year is used.
 It is expected that tiers 1-4 will increase by 2% year over year.
-So, for this tax year we will figure out what the cliff will be in December.
-OF NEXT YEAR.
+So, we will figure out what the cliff will be in December for this tax year.
+FOR NEXT YEAR.